-Working as an artist, architectural historian and writer based in Brussels, my practice operates at the intersection of different disciplines to investigate the social, historical and political dimension of architecture and the urban environment.
-I’m interested in the influence of formal spatial/political power structures imposed on our living environment, and in the informal counter-strategies people create to deal with them.
-My work is based on artistic/architectural research, and adopts different media, such as writing, mapping, photography and film, which translate into presentation methods that use forms of scenography and performative lecture to activate and contextualize exhibited images and objects.
+Paoletta Holst (she/her) is an artist and architectural historian based in Brussels.
+Her practice operates at the intersection of different disciplines to investigate the social, historical and political dimension of architecture and the urban environment.
+Her work is based on artistic/architectural research, and adopts different media, such as writing, mapping, photography and film, which translate into presentation methods that use forms of scenography and performative lecture to activate and contextualize exhibited images and objects.

-With Rob Ritzen I founded That Might Be Right an artistic and socially engaged organization dedicated to researching, developing and supporting alternatives to the present.
-From 2017 till 2021 I have been teaching history and theory of architecture and urbanism at the Rotterdam Academy of Architecture and from 2018 till 2021, I worked as text and image editor for the online platform Archined.
+With Rob Ritzen she founded That Might Be Right an artistic and socially engaged organization dedicated to researching, developing and supporting alternatives to the present.
+She is a founding member of Level Five, Brussels.
+From 2017 till 2021 she taught history and theory of architecture and urbanism at the Rotterdam Academy of Architecture and from 2018 till 2021, she worked as text and image editor for the online platform Archined.

 https://www.archined.nl/2021/11/verhalen-over-koloniaal-erfgoed-de-bungalows-in-kaliurang-ind